LGBTQ people in prison: Australia

+Brazil

+Studies point that external memories from society heavily impact LGBT lives, especially from travestis and transgender people, who are more often at social vulnerability or suscetible to prostitution, and internal sense of identity is many times fragmented to adapt into social environment during rehabilitation.

 Canada

 When Bill C-16, a bill that prevented discrimination based on gender identity, was passed in Canada, transgender prisoners were to be placed in facilities based on their gender identity.
 Additionally, Prime Minister Justin Trudeau promised to "look at" transgender prison assignment to ensure that these prisoners ended up in the facilities that matched their gender identity.
 Further, transgender prisoners are to be considered for sex-reassignment surgery if they are imprisoned for more than twelve continuous months.
+A 2022 study on correctional officers in Nova Scotia (but not prisoners) concluded that the correctional officers were "generally mindful of issues pertaining to the safety and security of trans prisoners, usually espouse open-mindedness", however that some officers raised concerns with respect to prisoners who present a safety risk to other prisoners.

+A 2022 news report from CTV alleged that gender diverse prisoners face a pattern of abuse and discrimination in Canadian jails and that they are more likely to be victims of sexual assault than other prisoners.
+Specifically, the report alleges that procedures that are in place to protect gender diverse individuals are not always followed by prison staff.

 Italy

-In 2010 it was reported that Italy was to open its first transgender prison at Pozzale, a decision welcomed by gay rights groups.
+In 2010, it was reported that Italy was to open its first transgender prison at Pozzale, a decision welcomed by gay rights groups.
 As of 2013, the prison has not been created yet.

 Japan

 One in 13 Japanese people identify as LGBT, or about 7.6% of the population.
-Japan does not criminalize same-sex sexual acts, and transgender people are able change their gender through the Family Registry if certain conditions are met.
-However these conditions include requiring “gender confirmation surgery, being over 20 years old, being unmarried while applying to legally change one's gender, having no minor children, and being deprived of their reproductive organ or reproductive ability” according to Amnesty International.
-If a person has not legally registered to change their gender before being incarcerated, they will be sent a prison that matches their gender assignment at birth.
-Additionally Japanese prisons are not required to provide hormone therapy for transgender inmates; since the medication isn't to treat a disease, the prisons aren't required by law to treat them.
-According to Amnesty International “Japan's Act on Penal Detention Facilities and Treatment of Inmates and Detainees (Act on Penal Detention) does not have specific clauses that cover the treatment of detainees based on sexual orientation or gender identity”.
-However Article 34.2 of Act on Penal Detention requires that female prison officers examine female detainees, and the practice is also extended to transgender women regardless of their status with gender confirmation surgery or not.
+Japan does not criminalize same-sex sexual acts, and transgender people are able to change their gender through the Family Registry, if certain conditions are met.
+However, these conditions include requiring "gender confirmation surgery, being over 20 years old, being unmarried while applying to legally change one's gender, having no minor children, and being deprived of their reproductive organ or reproductive ability" according to Amnesty International.
+If a person has not legally registered to change their gender before being incarcerated, they will be sent to a prison that matches their gender assignment at birth.
+Additionally, Japanese prisons are not required to provide hormone therapy for transgender inmates; since the medication is not to treat a disease, the prisons are not required by law to treat them.
+According to Amnesty International, "Japan's Act on Penal Detention Facilities and Treatment of Inmates and Detainees (Act on Penal Detention) does not have specific clauses that cover the treatment of detainees based on sexual orientation or gender identity".
+However, Article 34.2 of Act on Penal Detention requires that female prison officers examine female detainees, and the practice is also extended to transgender women regardless of their status with gender confirmation surgery or not.